 - Shag carpets can make life more complicated for allergy-prone individuals

 While shag carpets were more popular in the 1970s and 1980s, today they are back in the news.
 The personality of this type of floor covering is bold enough to add an oomph to the ambiance.
-After all, shag carpets are fun statement rugs which can be identified by their deep pile and soft texture.
+After all, shag carpets are fun statement rugs that can be identified by their deep pile and soft texture.

 The market is full of different kinds of shag carpets like wool, flokati, leather, and mixed texture.
 Before you rush into buying one, ensure you study the advantages and disadvantages of acquiring it.
 Do keep in consideration that generally maintaining a shag rug is difficult.